 Live in a cold region?
 It’s a good idea to winterize your ATV and secure it for the cold weather months.
 Bypassing the coldest months of the year allows you to get the most out of your ATV investment.
-While simply garaging your ATV will protect it from the salt, wind and rain of winter, you need to go a few steps further to fully protect your ride.
-Pick up a few supplies in advance, set aside a few hours this fall, and put your favorite toys away the right way for winter.
+While simply garaging your ATV will protect it from the salt, wind, and rain of winter, you need to go a few steps further to fully protect your ride.
+Pick up a few supplies in advance, set aside a few hours this fall, and put your favorite toys away from the right way for winter.

 Winterizing your ATV will take a few hours, but will lengthen the lifespan of your vehicle considerably.
 If you have more than one ATV, you can winterize them assembly style to speed things up a bit.
 The best thing about winterizing?
 You’ll be all set to ride on the first sunny day next spring.
 Read also our the Best ATV, UTV Tire Chains for Snow Review.